Medical Malpractice Attorney in Miami

 - Request to have damages determined by a panel of independent arbitrators.
 A voluntarily binding agreement may be accepted by the opposing party within 30 days of the requests’ issuance, but the defendant is not required to respond sooner than the 90-day window

-- In the event neither party requests or agrees to voluntary arbitration within the 90 days, the claim shall proceed to trial or another available legal alternative, such as an offer of settlement
+- In the event neither party requests or agrees to voluntary arbitration within the 90 days, the lawsuit shall proceed to trial or another available legal alternative, such as an offer of settlement

 - If the suit goes to court, the burden of proof is placed on the victim